yshaham/docksvsbicycles/README.md

 # Under construction:
-# Will be ready before the end of the course.
+# Will be ready by end of first week of November.
 # Thank you for your patience.